 In contrast: I don’t recall Miss Clara making a mistake — having a moment where she realizes “I messed up.”

-If excellence declares the glory of God, than Kiki’s Delivery Service is singing God’s glory.
+If excellence declares the glory of the Lord, than Kiki’s Delivery Service is singing God’s praise.

-Every shot in the movie looks like it’s from a painting:
+Every shot in the movie looks like a painting.